Kendra Thompson-Dyck

 she/her/hers

-Elisa Sperandio serves as Manager of Training and Project Development in the Office of Assessment and Research.
-She is also a PhD Candidate in the School of Geography, Development, and Environment at the University of Arizona.
-Her dissertation, based on ethnographic work conducted in Bologna and Torino, considers how Italian cities engage civil society in migrant reception and the production of urban welcome.
-Her research has been funded by the Social Science Research Council.
+Dr. Elisa Sperandio serves as Manager of Training and Project Development in the Office of Assessment and Research.
+In Spring 2024, she received her PhD from the School of Geography, Development, and Environment at the University of Arizona.
+Her dissertation research on migrant inclusion and housing in Italy was funded by the Social Science Research Council and the American Geographical Society.